1974 Indianapolis 500: Rule changes

+In addition to the aforementioned race day restrictions, fuel restrictions were also put into place for practice and time trials.
+Each car would be permitted 300 gallons for practice (including Carburetion Day), and 50 gallons for time trials.
+Rookie drivers were allowed an extra 121/2 gallons to be used during rookie tests only.
+Unused fuel from practice could not be carried over, or given to another team.
+However, any leftover fuel from time trials could be used on Carb Day.

 During time trials, a new safety rule was put into place to convey to the officials the start of a qualifying attempt.
 When a driver was on his three warm-up laps, a crew member(s) from his team was now stationed at the north end of the mainstretch, and provided with two flags (green and yellow).
 When the car came around after the third and final warm-up lap, the crew member was instructed to wave a green flag in the air to signify the driver will begin the run.
 If the crew waves a yellow flag, or waves no flag, the run does not start, the car returns to the pits, and the attempt does not count.
 As in previous years, each car was still permitted up to three official qualifying attempts.

 Previously, the driver himself would make the decision on whether to start the qualifying run.
 He would do so by raising his hand in the air as he approached the start/finish line.
 Due to the significantly rising speeds, and the awkwardness of doing so in the increasingly confined cockpits, this practice was abandoned.
 For instance, during qualifying in 1970, Lloyd Ruby raised his hand to make his attempt, but officials did not see it, and inadvertently waved him off.
 After he persuaded the officials for a do-over, he burned a piston.
 It was also in the interest of safety, reflecting upon an incident that involved Bobby Grim during the 1959 race.
 Grim suffered magneto failure and began coasting to the pits.
 As was customary for drivers of the time, he raised his arm to signify to the other drivers he had lost power.
 However, due to the high speed he was still traveling, he painfully dislocated his arm in the process.